shsagir/play-area-sync/docs/remote-ssh-execution.md

 ### Examples

-One line of code says more than 1000 pages of docu..
+One line of code says more than 1000 pages of documentation:

 #### Arbitrary PHP script